-While people often choose to live remotely to save on real estate cost, the bad axiom of rural mobility is that most every other expense goes up with distance from density.
+While people often choose to live remotely to save on the cost of real estate, the bad axiom of rural mobility is that most every other expense goes up with distance from density.
 Regardless (or at least without enough regard), people continue to choose to live remotely without the economic foundation to do so, and many have their circumstances diminished after they make the move, leaving lots of far-flung people needing logistical help with basic aspects of life.
-Help with job-seeking and commuting (job-access) is often crucial on the path to stability.
+Dependable transportation to job interviews and eventually commuting is often crucial for stability.

 Programs around the country sporadically address this by offering job seekers grants for the purchase of – or repairs to – a car to get them to interviews, and then work.
 These are one time “boot-strap” grants aiming to push grantees over the first big hurdle of the working world, after which they’ll be on the road to self-sufficiency – or not.